Valuing Biblical Diversity

 - TKA will create a network of strategic and diverse Christian ministry partners within the community.

 - TKA will continue to promote the StopIt app for anonymous reporting of harassment in all forms, including racism, discrimination, and bullying.

-Note: "Ongoing" indicates that TKA has already taken steps on this action item but will incorporate new feedback and continue efforts in this school year.
+Note: "Ongoing" indicates that TKA has already taken steps on this action item but will incorporate new feedback and continue efforts each school year.

 Guiding Biblical Principles for Seeking Unity Within Diversity